All Episodes

 But that's not what we're talking about.

-And when they say that, they're lying to you.
+And when they say that they're lying to you.

 The NBC story is just the flip side of this.

-And these are people that have already gone through and done everything they were told to do.
+These young men can't get jobs, and these are people that have already gone through and done everything they were told to do, and particularly the STEM people, the people that got the technical degrees.

 These are people that have focused and worked hard since they were in grade school, of which many of us, myself included, maybe every now and again kind of, you know, hey, maybe sports is more fun.

-Maybe reading is more fun than grinding it out and getting straight A's because trust me, I did not get straight A's.
+Maybe reading is more fun than grinding it out and getting straight A's.

-These are the kids that did what they were told to do, and now they're hit up and it's about their confidence.
+These are the kids that did what they were told to do and now they're hit up and it's about their confidence.

 How much confidence do you have when you have to go home as a young man and live in your mother's basement or live with mom and dad?